Incentives and Strategic Behaviour: An Experiment: Introduction

-This paper experimentally examines the causal effect of incentive levels on both choices and beliefs in strategic settings.
-Focusing on dominance solvable games, we show that higher own incentive levels lead to more sophisticated behavior (lower rate of dominated choices) and a higher best-response rate to reported beliefs.
-Furthermore, with higher own incentive levels, reported beliefs also denote greater sophistication: opponents are expected to play more sophisticated actions and beliefs are less biased.
-Finally, higher incentive levels significantly increase response time, which is in turn we find to be positively associated with expected payoffs and both action and belief sophistication.
+This paper studies experimentally how incentive levels affect strategic behaviour.
+Our design relies on recent advances in experimental methodology to causally identify how own and opponent incentive levels affect actions, beliefs, and response times in strategic settings.
+Focusing on dominance-solvable games, we show that higher own incentive levels lead to more strategically sophisticated actions (of higher order of rationality), fewer mistakes, and better responses to stated beliefs.
+Moreover, beliefs are also affected: higher incentives lead participants to expect opponents to play more sophisticated actions, but while higher own incentives improve belief accuracy, opponents facing higher incentives become harder to predict precisely.
+Finally, higher incentive levels significantly increase response time, which, in turn, we find to be positively associated with expected payoffs and both action and belief sophistication.